harleytml/tsos-nucleus/documents/TSOS-Ports.md

 rpi3

-This is the Raspiberry Pi 3, with a ARM64 processor.
+This is the Raspberry Pi 3, with a ARM64 processor.

 nds